plblum/jivs/docs/Learning_Jivs/Using_the_ValueHostsManager_within_the_Client.md

     return fldId ? document.getElementById(fldId) : null;
 }
 ```
+By default, `getElementIdentifier()` returns the same value as `getName()`.
+Frequently `getName()` does not match to your UI, and you have to use the element identifier feature
+on the `FieldValueHost`.

-An ElementIdentifier can be established in two common ways:
+An element identifier can be established in two common ways:

 * If the element identifier is known while the rules are being configured, assign it through the Builder.